Excel VBA Find Next

 Examples of Find Next Method in Excel VBA

-For example, look at the below data.
+Look at the below data.

-Step#1 – In this data, we need to find the city name “Bangalore.”
-Let’s start the subprocedure in the basic visual editor.
+Step #1 - In this data, we need to find the city name “Bangalore.”
+Let’s start the sub procedure in the visual basic editor.

 Code: